In the Japanese bonsai tradition, each bonsai must conform to a clearly defined style.

 There are more than 100 recognized styles in bonsai, but most experts consider five basic styles to be essential - formal

 After selecting a plant, examine it carefully and

 consider which design seems most appropriate.
 Don't try to force a plant into a design that does not meet its natural shape.

-shape.
 And remember, enjoy yourself.
 You don't have to follow any Japanese bonsai traditions if you don't want to.

-The following is only a guide to help you become familiar with various bonsai styles and their Japanese names.
+following is only a guide to help you become familiar with various bonsai styles and their Japanese names.

 in the formal upright style mimics the growth of a tree under perfect natural conditions.
 It should be balanced, but not perfectly

 symmetrical.
 The trunk should have an obvious taper, with the widest point at the bottom.
 Formal upright style is considered

 the easiest for the novice bonsai grower.

 the formal upright style look best in oval or rectangular containers.
 Do not center the plant when placing it in the container.